ahsannjavaid/un-portal/README.md

+# Server: Node.js, Express.js and MongoDB

+## Available Scripts

+First of all install dependencies by typing following command in back-end directory:

+### `npm install`

+In the back-end directory, you can run:

+### `npm start`

+Runs the server in the development mode at URL [http://localhost:5000](http://localhost:5000).

-# Getting Started with Create React App
+# Client: Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

+First of all install dependencies by typing following command in front-end directory:

+### `npm install`

-In the project directory, you can run:
+In the front-end directory, you can run:

 ### `npm start`